 Dietary modifications | $5,000 – $10,000 |

-It’s important to note that Copper Storage Disease treatment is often a long-term commitment, and costs can accumulate over time.
-Pet insurance may help offset some of these expenses, so it’s wise to explore insurance options to ease the financial burden.
+It’s important to note that managing this condition is often a long-term commitment, and costs can add up over time.
+Pet insurance may help cover some of these expenses, so it’s wise to explore options to reduce the financial burden.

 The Emotional Toll of Treatment

-Hope and Determination: Starting treatment often brings a spark of hope—this belief that the therapy will work and your pup will recover.
+Hope and Determination: Starting brings a spark of hope—the belief that it will work and your pup will recover.
 That hope becomes a driving force, keeping you committed to the process.

-Regret and Reflection: Many dog owners wrestle with feelings of guilt, wondering if they could’ve done something differently to prevent the illness or catch it earlier.
-But the reality is, this condition is deeply tied to genetics, leaving little room for “what-ifs.”
+Regret and Reflection: Many pet owners struggle with guilt, questioning if they could have done something differently to prevent the illness or catch it sooner.
+However, the truth is, this condition is largely influenced by genetics, leaving little room for second-guessing.

 The Power of Community: Leaning on friends, family, or online groups can provide much-needed support.
 Connecting with others who’ve been through similar experiences can offer comfort and understanding.